-Seattle temperatures could reach 70s this weekend; here’s how long the sun will stick around
+Seattle temperatures could reach 70s this weekend and beyond

 Temperatures are expected to creep up into the low 70s this weekend and stay there for at least a few days, she said.

-Even if we were to hit the mid-70s next week — which Kovacik doesn’t think is likely — it would not be as unseasonable as the few days in March when we broke temperature records for the warmest winter day ever recorded in Seattle.
+Even if we were to hit the mid-70s next week — which Kovacik doesn’t think is likely — it would not be as unseasonable as the few days in March, when the Seattle area broke temperature records for the warmest winter day recorded here.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.